Asian shares edge higher, tracking Wall Street rally

 TOKYO — Asian shares advanced Friday, tracking a rally on Wall Street following reports suggesting the economy and corporate profits may be doing better than feared.

-In Tokyo, data showed the core consumer price index was up 4.3%, slightly higher than expected at 4.2%, and higher than the Bank of Japan's target of 2%.
+In Tokyo, data showed the core consumer price index was up 4.3%, slightly higher than expected and higher than the Bank of Japan's target of 2%.

 "This seeks to challenge an eventual policy shift for the central bank, although the government's energy subsidies next month could be tapped on to push back any changes for now," Yeap Jun Rong, a market analyst at IG, said in a commentary.